arria-nlg/index-arria-workshop/README.md

 * [**Instrument Analytics**](https://console.ng.bluemix.net/catalog/services/instrument-analytics)
 * [**Arria Natural Language Generation APIs**](https://console.bluemix.net/catalog/services/natural-language-generation-apis)

-<br>For the `Arria Natural Language Generation API` service, you will need to register go to step 3 to generate the url and token to place into the service.
+<br>For the `Arria Natural Language Generation API` service, this is only needed if you are running the app in IBM Cloud.
+You will need to register go to step 3 to generate the url and token to place into the service.

 ## 3. Sign up to Arria